lillekat/lillekat.github.io/index.md

 ### .. are the problems?

-The problems for the next event will be made available on Kattis.
-Next event:
+The problems for the next event will be made available on Kattis before the event.

+Previous problem set:

 * Friday, 7 February 2020, 15–18.
 [Kattis link](https://open.kattis.com/contests/ncvy89).